Categories

 Preface.
 What follows is from the International Energy Agency 2020 report “Energy technology perspectives” on how to transition to net zero emissions by 2050.
 This might require the replacement of just about everything, since power plants, steel blast furnaces, cement … Continue reading →

 Preface.
 What follows is the 30-page testimony of Dr. Pry at a 2015 U.S. House of Representatives session that I’ve summarized.
-In addition to electromagnetic pulses from a solar event, nuclear weapon, or purpose-built equipment, cyberattacks can also bring down … Continue reading →
+One of the ways that an electromagnetic pulse (EMP) could be generated is by a solar flare.
+During the … Continue reading →

 Posted in Blackouts, Congressional Record U.S., Electricity Infrastructure, EMP Electromagnetic Pulse, Extreme Weather, Nuclear Power Collapse, Nuclear War, U.S. Congress Energy Policy, U.S. Congress Infrastructure